--LSAT or GMAT scores are also accepted in lieu of GRE scores.
-Please note that LSAC and GMAT will not report official scores to non-law/non-business schools.
-Applicants submitting LSAT or GMAT should mail a copy of their score report to the Fels Admissions Office.
+-LSAT scores are also accepted in lieu of GRE scores.
+Please note that LSAC will not report official scores to non-law/non-business schools.
+Applicants submitting LSAT should upload a copy of their score report to the online application.

 The intimate size of the MPA programs allows international students to quickly be welcomed into the Fels community and allows for close and enduring relationships with other students, faculty, and program administration.